JoacimWall/joacimwall.github.io/blog_source/docs/multilingual_extension.md

 <img width=“100” height="400" src="https://joacimwall.github.io/img/multilingual_extension/SyncAllFilePopUpDialog.png">
 <img width=“100” height="400" src="https://joacimwall.github.io/img/multilingual_extension/SyncFilePopUpDialog.png">

-the synchronization will not only add translations to the language files it will also remove translation that are not present in the master file.
+The synchronization will not only add translations to the language files it will also remove translation that are not present in the master file.

 So lets add a new translation "HTML is funny" into the master file this is easy done by just copy/past the last datanode from master file and change the name attribute and the value in the value filed.
+If you are on Windows and you still use the Resx editor you need to add new row.
 Now Right-click the master file and select "Sync all .xx-x.resx files with this".

 ![Screenshot](img/multilingual_extension/add_new_data_node.png)